Vancouver businessman David Sidoo sentenced to 3 months in prison in college admissions scandal | CBC News

 "Mr. Sidoo is a 61-year-old-man who made a tremendous mistake, out of misplaced love for his sons, that is inconsistent with his entire personal life story," reads the document.
 "Furthermore, Mr. Sidoo has suffered both physically and mentally."

-The submission also includes letters of support from over a dozen people, including Canadian and Pro Football Hall of Fame quarterback Warren Moon, former B.C. attorney general Wally Oppal, TSN personality Farhan Lalji and former MP and cabinet minister Herb Dhaliwal.
+The submission also includes letters of support from more than a dozen people, including Canadian and Pro Football Hall of Fame quarterback Warren Moon, former B.C. attorney general Wally Oppal, TSN personality Farhan Lalji and former MP and cabinet minister Herb Dhaliwal.

-Last month, Sidoo had his Order of B.C. revoked.
-In March, his name was removed from the field at Thunderbird Stadium on the UBC campus.
+Last month, Sidoo's Order of B.C. was revoked.
+In March, his name was removed from the field at Thunderbird Stadium on the University of British Columbia campus.

 Sidoo is the second B.C. parent to be found guilty in the scandal.

-More than 50 people have been charged in the college cheating scheme involving wealthy parents and athletic coaches at elite universities across the country.
+More than 50 people have been charged in the college cheating scheme involving wealthy parents and athletic coaches at elite universities across the United States.

 Authorities say the parents worked with Singer to have someone cheat on their kids' exams or get them admitted to selective schools with fake athletic credentials.